MrudulaML/eon-mobile/README.md

 A presentation layer that contains a fragment (View) and a ViewModel per screen (or feature).
 Reactive UIs using LiveData observables and Data Binding.
 A data layer with a repository and  remote data sources that are queried with one-shot operations.
-Two product flavors, TESTING and PRODUCTION, to ease development and testing.

 Libraries: